epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

 As seen above, there is a lot going on here.
 I chose QgsLayoutObject to show this class has several child classes.
 One of those
 (QgsLayoutItem) has many children of its own.
 It also has parent classes (QObject is one of them).
-I'll touch on class inheritance shortly, but basically any child class inherits methods from its parents.
+I'll touch on class inheritance shortly, but any child class inherits methods from its parents.

 For nearly everything else, I reference the Python Documentation.
 I find it more user friendly and easier to use.
 Let's take a generic class for example and point out the features available.
 As an inexperienced user it took me some time to orient